-We are the leading worldwide developer and supplier of custom-designed user interface solutions that enable people to interact more easily and intuitively with a wide variety of mobile computing, communications, entertainment, and other electronic devices.
-In our fiscal year ended June 30, 2004, we estimate that more than half of all notebook computers and hard-disk drive, or HDD, portable digital music players shipped contained our products.
-Our original equipment manufacturer, or OEM, customers include the world's ten largest PC OEMs and the largest HDD portable digital music player OEM.
+We are a leading worldwide developer and supplier of custom-designed user interface solutions that enable people to interact more easily and intuitively with a wide variety of mobile computing, communications, entertainment, and other electronic devices.
+We currently target the PC market, iAppliance market, and other select electronic device markets with our customized interface solutions.

+We believe we are the market leader in providing interface solutions for notebook computers and hard-disk drive, or HDD, portable digital music players.
+Our original equipment manufacturer, or OEM, customers include the world's ten largest PC OEMs and many of the world's largest HDD portable digital music player OEMs.
 We generally supply our OEM customers through their contract manufacturers, which take delivery of our products and pay us directly for them.
-These contract manufacturers include Asusalpha, Compal, Elitegroup Computers, Foxconn, Inventec, LG, and Shanghai Yi Hsin.
+These contract manufacturers include Asusalpha, Compal, Hon Hai, Inventec, Shanghai Yi Hsin, and Uniwill.